becoming-an-ally/about/index.markdown

 ### Support the Black community <a href="https://wa-hans.github.io/vote/">politically</a>.

-### Support the Black community by <a href="https://wa-hans.github.io/engage/">engaging with your representatives.
+### Support the Black community by engaging with your representatives.

 ### Support the Black community by <a href="https://wa-hans.github.io/support/">proactively seeking out their businesses.